tspizzy/NewTVEmailer/README.md

 The script will collect a list unwatched tv episodes that were added to Plex in the last 7 days and return the show title, episode title, and air date.
 From Sonarr, the script will collect a list of episodes that will air in the next 7 days and display the same metadata.
 This data is emailed to the designated address.

-##Configuration
+##Configuration and Running the script
 Fill in the config.ini file by entering the settings to connect to your Plex, Sonarr, and email.
 Make sure that each of your settings is enclosed in a single quote.

+Run the NewTVEmailer.py file to generate the email.

 ##Automation
 For best results, try setting up an automated task to run the NewTVEmailer.py script each week.